BradPatras/life-android/README.md

 it'll need to keep track of the alive spaces in a separate property from the 2D board of spaces.

-First build up a list of "relevant spaces" by looping through the alive array and for each alive space, add its coordinate and all its neighbor coordinates.
-Then run the life rules on the "relevant spaces" array.
+First build up a set of "relevant spaces" by looping through the alive array and for each alive space, add its coordinate and all its neighbor coordinates.
+Then run the life rules on the "relevant spaces" set.